fangyidong/json-simple/README.txt

 Build the project with javadocs and source: mvn package

-Make the project available to other local projects via local repository: mvn clean install
+Make the signed artifacts available to other local projects: mvn clean install

-Guided deploy of project with signed artifacts (jar, javadocs, and sources): mvn release:clean -P release mvn release:prepare -P release mvn release:perform -P release
+Guided deploy of project with signed artifacts: mvn release:clean mvn release:prepare mvn release:perform

-Manual deploy of a project with signed artifacts (jar, javadocs, and sources): mvn clean deploy -P release

 Update gh-pages:
 1) Replace latest offical build's target/ directory to the gh-pages branch.